 1. Mineral Buildup

-When sediment builds around the element, it insulates it, forcing it to work harder.
+When sediment gathers around the element, it insulates it, forcing it to work harder.
 This can cause the element to burn out or simply stop working.
 Regular flushing of the tank can get rid of sediment and other buildup.

 2. Power Surge